 Extended mousepads are exactly the same as their non-extended counterparts, except they are just bigger in length and width.
 One of the main advantages of getting an extended mouse pad is so that you can have both your mouse and keyboard on the same surface.

 By placing your gaming keyboard on a mouse pad, it will become a lot more stable and prone to slipping, while your mouse will have a lot more surface space to move around on.
 This would be especially useful for those of you that play on low sensitivity.

-To help you find the best extended mouse pad for your gaming setup, we took on the challenge to do all of the research and testing for you, then present you with our best findings.
+To help you find the best extended mouse pad for your gaming setup, we took on the challenge to do all of the research and testing for you, then present our findings to you.

 First, we conducted community research to find out the needs and pain points of gamers that are currently using extended mousepads.
 We then used criteria to find the best extended mouse pads that you’ll read about below.

 We found that the average extended mouse pad features a non-slip rubber base, is made of durable and high-grade material for pixel-precise targeting and low friction tracking, and is between 30″ to 35″ in length and 11″ to 15.4″ in width.

 With all that in mind, let’s take a deeper look at our findings.
 By the end, you will have found the extended mouse pad for you.